|Government||House Connington , Feudal lord.|

 |Religion||Faith of the Seven|

-Griffin's Roost is the seat of House Connington in the stormlands.
+Griffin's Roost, or simply the Roost, is the seat of House Connington in the stormlands.
 The castle is located between Storm's End and Crow's Nest in northwestern Cape Wrath.
 It is ruled by Ser Ronnet Connington, the Knight of Griffin's Roost.

 Small but strong, Griffin's Roost is located on a lofty crag jutting out from the shores of Cape Wrath.
 The castle lies surrounded by red stone cliffs on three sides, which descend into the stormy waters of Shipbreaker Bay.
 The land-facing approach is a long natural ridge called the griffin's throat.
 The entrance to the griffin's throat is guarded on one end by a gatehouse, and by the castle's main gate and two round towers on the other end.

 Besides faded tapestries, Griffin's Roost is also decorated with arched windows displaying myriad diamond-shaped panes of red and white glass.
 The bed in the lord's chambers sits below a canopy of red and white velvet.
 The great hall contains the carved and gilded Griffin Seat where fifty generations of Conningtons have ruled.

 The east tower, the tallest of the castle's, offers a view of the surrounding countryside.
 The castle also contains stables, armory, barracks, and a maester's tower with a rookery.
 A secret stair beneath the sept's altar of the Mother leads to a bolt-hole, while another stair under the northwest tower goes to a hidden cove beneath the crag which appears when the tide is out.
 A well-provisioned garrison can hold the castle against twenty times as many men.